 She explained that there was no communication process and she was so busy she just didn’t think about it much.

-She shared that the more employees pressured her for interaction, communication, or information, the more she retreated – because she was simply overwhelmed.
+She shared that the more employees pressured her for interaction, communication, or information, the more she retreated.
+This retreat was because she was simply overwhelmed.

-We then talked about establishing some basic processes that would help alleviate obstacles to communicating.
+We then talked about establishing some basic processes that would help eliminate the obstacles to communicating.

 Some would label her as a bad manager.

 However, I would like to think she simply needs help in improving her management processes.

-In the example above, the employee resigned because they didn’t feel like they had ample opportunity to meet with their manager to discuss department related issues.
+In the example above, the employee resigned because she didn’t feel like she had ample opportunity to meet with their manager to discuss department-related issues.

-The breakdown in communication between the manager and employee caused frustration for the employee, which over time turned into discouragement and ultimately a decision to resign.
+The breakdown in communication between the manager and employee caused frustration for the employee.
+This frustration, over time, turned into discouragement, and ultimately a decision to resign.